dan64/cmnet2/README.md

 | CIEDE2000 (p90)  | 7.25              | **6.80**            | -0.45 (6% better) |

 DINOv3 improves on both metrics on ~80-85% of individual clips, with no systematic weakness on either natural-content (DAVIS) or archival-film clips.
-Inference is also preliminarily ~10% faster on the same hardware.

 ### Visual comparison (DINOv2 vs DINOv3)